 WEDDING ETIQUETTE: THINGS TO DO OR NOT TO DO, INCLUDING FOR ENTERTAINMENT

 Some etiquette tips seem obvious enough, though you’ll discover you can easily overlook them.
-One of those is the type of wedding entertainment you hire.
-This plays a major part in how people perceive the event, especially when hiring wedding bands or wedding singers.
+One of those is the type of wedding entertainers Sydney you hire.
+This plays a major part in how people perceive the event, especially when hiring wedding bands or wedding singer Melbourne.

 Here’s a list of some things to do and not do for proper wedding etiquette, with entertainment being significant focus.